 2) Directive 94/9/EC (also known as ‘ATEX 95’ or ‘the ATEX Equipment Directive’) on the approximation of the laws of Members States concerning equipment and protective systems intended for use in potentially explosive atmospheres.

-Security systems within these high-risk locations has always been a difficult and specialised area.
+Security systems within these high-risk locations have always been a difficult and specialised area.

 Our combined research & development team is able to design and install intrinsically safe systems for ATEX level protection with dedicated in-house unique sensor systems that are safe to use in highly volatile environments, around combustible materials and in hazardous areas, typically found in the core of critical energy sites, such as gas valves, fuel farms, chemical plants and more.